princefishthrower/.github/README.md

 CodeVideo is an event-sourced IDE state manager that enables software educators and content creators to create professional educational content at unprecedented speed.

+To read about the theory behind the framework, check out our [white paper](https://github.com/princefishthrower/codevideo-white-paper)

 The framework is broken down into small parts, each with their own single responsibility:

 Core Layer: